-- 1. Set the parking brake firmly.
+- Set the parking brake firmly.

 - 2. Put the shift lever in PARK (P).

-- If you have a four-wheel-drive vehicle, be sure the transfer case is in a drive gear - not in NEUTRAL.

 - Turn off the engine.

-- Put the wheel blocks at the front and rear of the tire farthest away from the one being changed.
-That would be the tire on the other side of the vehicle, at the opposite end.
+- Put the wheel blocks at the front and rear

+of the tire farthest away from the one

+being changed.
+That would be the tire on

+the other side of the vehicle, at the

+opposite end.